 We also have two small areas of ancient woodland which is woodland which is believed to have had continuous tree cover since at least 1600 AD.
 These are on the steep slope at the top of the Rifle Range (around the Targets area) and the wooded ghyll at the source of the Mill Stream:

-With help from local ecologist Petra Billings we are developing a woodland management plan for all our woodland, to maximise its nature conservation potential.
-Watch this space for news and updates!
+Thanks to a huge amount of help from local ecologist Petra Billings and the SDS Conservation Sub-group, we have produced a woodland management plan for all our woodland, which maximises its nature conservation potential.
+You can read the plan and associated documents via this link.